 1. For Freshmen Excused from Drill.
 Throughout the year, three periods a week.
 Class and squad work and prescribed exercises.
-Mr. O'CONNELL and assistants.
+Messrs.
+O'C NNELL, BRINK, and SPORE.

 2. For Sophomores Excused from Drill.
 Throughout the year, three periods a week.
 Class and squad work and prescribed exercises.
-Mr. O'CONNELL and assistants.
+Messrs.
+O'CONNELL, BRINE, and SPORE.